northeastern-web/kernl-ui-blade/README.md

 #### `x-kernl-carousel.base.slide` Props

 -   `index` - The index of the slide. _Each slide's index should increment by 1, starting at 0._
--   `background-classes` - (optional) Any classes you want to apply to the outter element.
+-   `background-classes` - (optional) Any classes you want to apply to the outer element.
 -   `slot-classes` - (optional) Any classes you want to apply to the element around the slot.

 Any additional attributes you add to the Base Slide component (`style`, etc.), will be passed through to the background element.